Icinga/icinga2/doc/2-getting-started.md

 #### <a id="cli-command-feature"></a> Cli command: Feature

-The cli commands for `enable` and `disable` feature support bash auto-completion and will only suggest features for the corresponding context.
+The CLI commands for `enable` and `disable` feature support bash auto-completion and will only suggest features for the corresponding context.
 Like disabling a feature will only bring up all enabled features.